Alex Antetokounmpo: Early life

-Antetokounmpo was born in Sepolia, a neighbourhood in Athens, Greece.
-He is the son of Greek parents, Veronica and Charles Antetokounmpo.
-He has a Greek passport, which was granted to him in June 2013, so that he could gain a visa, and be allowed to legally enter into the United States.
-He received the Greek citizenship in September 2021, alongside his mother.
+Antetokounmpo was born in Sepolia, a neighbourhood in Athens, Greece, as the son of Nigerian parents Veronica and Charles Antetokounmpo.
+He has a Nigerian passport, which he received in June 2013, so that he could gain a visa, and be allowed to legally enter into the United States.
+He received Greek citizenship in September 2021, alongside his mother.
 He started playing basketball at age nine, and in sixth grade, moved with his family to Cudahy, Wisconsin, near where his older brother Giannis was practicing for his rookie season for the Milwaukee Bucks of the (NBA) National Basketball Association.
 Before high school he moved to River Hills, Wisconsin.
 He attended Dominican High School in Whitefish Bay, Wisconsin.

 High school career

 Antetokounmpo played basketball for Dominican High School in Whitefish Bay for four years.
 As a freshman, he averaged 2.9 points per game, and grew about 12 cm (five inches) to by the time he was a sophomore.
 Antetokounmpo was a two-time all-state selection and averaged 20 points and seven rebounds per game as a senior.
 He received scholarship offers from DePaul, Ohio and Green Bay.
 On 9 May 2020, Antetokounmpo announced that he would play in Europe after graduating from high school, rather than playing college basketball.
 He was considered a three-star recruit by major recruiting services.